-- Each match will be allotted 50 minutes, or best of five games, whichever comes first.
-Any game in progress at the 50-minute mark will be completed, but no game shall commence after that point.
+- Each match will be allotted 50 minutes, or best of five sets, whichever comes first.
+Any set in progress at the 50-minute mark will be completed, but no set shall commence after that point.

-- Each team is allowed one one-minute time-out per game.
-If unused, time-outs may not be carried over from game to game.
+- Each team is allowed only one one-minute time-out per match.

 Section Four – Service

 - A coin toss will determine which team serves first.

 - Each server will be allowed five seconds following the official’s whistle to serve.

 - Each server will continue to serve until a point side out is awarded to the other team or until the set is completed.

 - All serves must be delivered from the player in the back-right position and from behind the end boundary line.
 Upon serving, the server must immediately re-enter the boundary area.

 - A served ball which contacts the net but continues over to the receiving team shall be considered live and must be played.

 - A served ball shall be considered dead and a point side out awarded to the opposing team when: